Alazib/businessManagementApp/README.md

-`Business Management App is the 2nd project of my Bootcamp as a Front End Developer.
+`Business Management App was the 2nd project of my Bootcamp as a Front End Developer.

 Created in React 18.2